openSUSE/salt/scripts/suse/dpkg/README.md

 ## What it is

-Debian base package to notify instalation of new packages outside the control of uyuni/suse manager
+Debian base package to notify installation of new packages outside the control of salt.

 ## Installation
 This script depends on python package, so python3 should be installed on the machine